-Our investments are underpinned by our philosophy of delivering long term risk-adjusted return for members.
+Our investments are underpinned by our philosophy of delivering long term risk-adjusted returns for members.
 As a long-term investor, our responsible investing approach is to integrate environmental, social, and corporate governance (ESG) factors into the investment process.
 In line with our Responsible Investing policy and Stewardship Statement, we frequently engage with our investment managers on a range of ESG issues including modern slavery.

 We have assessed modern slavery risks across asset classes and seek to engage with our investment managers to drive best practice.
-Manager ESG practices including modern slavery are assessed at manager due diligence before appointment as well as regularly at manager monitoring and engagement.
+Manager ESG practices including modern slavery are assessed whilst undertaking manager due diligence before appointment as well as regularly at manager monitoring and engagement meetings.
 Engagement on modern slavery has been focused on investments in high-risk sectors and geographies.
-For example, we have engaged with our property managers to understand how they manage potential modern slavery risks in cleaning.
-Our managers not only closely monitor and engage with their cleaning providers on their labour practices, some of them have also become signatories to the Cleaning Accountability Framework (CAF), a collaborative initiative aiming to improve labour practices in the cleaning industry.
+During the year, we engaged with 43 fund managers on the topic of modern slavery.
+This engagement included written correspondence.
+Below we have provided examples of the work our fund managers are doing to identify and remediate risk.